 - Assembling it either the day of or ahead of time means you have dinner done for you by 6 o’clock – as long as you press start in the morning (low heat) or early afternoon (high heat).
 The most you may have to do at the end of the day is find a side salad or bread to go with your meal.

 - You come home (or end your day – if at home), and you get to eat with everyone else without having to make it right before.
-ZERO stress – watch the news or cartoons with the family – WIN/WIN.
+This equates to ZERO stress for you!
+You can finally watch the news or cartoons with the family which is a WIN/WIN.

 The benefits of having a meal ready to go when you get home that required minimum effort from you, is one of the best advantages to using a slow cooker or Crock-Pot.
 However, WAIT, there are more!
 No, really, there are more benefits just read on.

-Drum roll – You can eat healthy with a slow cooker
+You can even eat healthy with a slow cooker

 Some people only think of using a slow cooker in the winter for hearty meals.
 However, you can actually use your slow cooker year round with the right recipes.
 One of the best uses for a slow cooker is in the summer when you don’t have to turn on a hot oven or cook over a hot stove.

 Wondering Where to Begin?

 So, what are you waiting for?.
 Purchase the supplies you need below or if you already have a slow cooker or Crock Pot – choose some recipes to begin your meal planning.